djkaty/Il2CppInspector/README.md

 4. Compile the project
 5. Use a DLL injection tool such as [Cheat Engine](https://www.cheatengine.org/) or [RemoteDLL](https://securityxploded.com/remotedll.php) to inject the compiled DLL into the IL2CPP application at runtime

-You have access to all of the C#-equivalent types and methods in the application, plus all of the IL2CPP API functions.
+You have access to all of the C#-equivalent types and methods in the application, plus all of the available IL2CPP API functions.

 Example (create a `Vector3` and log its y co-ordinate to a file):